rulewis/journey-optimizer.en/help/using/configure-push.md

 ## Custom data

 In the **[!UICONTROL Custom data]** section, you can add custom variables to the payload, depending on your mobile application configuration.
 For more on how to set up push notifications in Adobe Experience Platform and Adobe Launch, refer to [this section](push-configuration.md).

+## Send a silent notification

+A silent push notification (or background notification) is a hidden instruction that is delivered to the application.
+It is used for example to notify your application about the availabilty of new content or initiate a download in the background.

+Select the **[!UICONTROL Silent Notification]** option to silently notify the application: in this case, the notification is transferred directly to the application.
+No alert is displayed on the device screen.

+Use the **[!UICONTROL Custom data]** section to add key/value pairs.